-Most employer-sponsored retirement plans cannot be aggregated for RMD calculations.1
+Most employer-sponsored retirement plans cannot be aggregated for RMD calculations.

-After reaching age 72, individuals will have to begin RMDs.
+After reaching age 70%, individuals will have to begin RMDs.
 If someone has an IRA and two 401(k) accounts, for example, separate calculations must be done, and separate withdrawals must be taken from each account.
 The task is simpler for those who own only IRAs.
-RMDs are calculated on each IRA and they can all be aggregated (added together for calculation purposes), and the total required amount can be withdrawn from any one or more of the IRAs.
+All the balances can be aggregated (added together for calculation purposes), and the total required amount can be withdrawn from any one or more of the IRAs.
 This means less paperwork and simplified tracking.
 It also allows the investor to decide which investments to liquidate, and from which accounts.